Do you want to start Gym business plan?

 5.2.2 Athletes

-Our second target customer will be the athletes in the surrounding area who are expected to need our personal training facilities as well as courts.
+Our second category for customers will be the athletes in the surrounding area who are expected to need our training facilities and courts.

 5.2.3 Elderly People

 This will be our third target group of customers.
-They are mostly expected to need our group and personal training services.
+They are mostly expected to utilize our group and personal training services.

 5.2.4 Differently Abled People